microsoft/PowerApps-Samples/cds/webapi/C#/QueryData/README.md

 ## Demonstrates

-This sample demonstrates how to perform the following queries on entity instance data:
+This sample demonstrates how to perform the following queries on table data:

 - Selecting specific properties
 - Using Query Functions